liuchuting/tutorials/aigc/diffusers/text_to_image/sd_performance_and_inference_results.md

 ### LoRA Fine-tuning

-We trained 15k steps based on the [OnePiece dataset](https://huggingface.co/datasets/YaYaB/onepiece-blip-captions).
-Here are some of the results of the lora fine-tuning and the training details are recorded [here](https://github.com/liuchuting/mindone/blob/sd_doc/examples/diffusers/text_to_image/README.md#training).
+The training details are recorded [here](https://github.com/mindspore-lab/mindone/blob/master/examples/diffusers/text_to_image/README.md#training), we trained 6k steps based on the [OnePiece dataset](https://huggingface.co/datasets/YaYaB/onepiece-blip-captions) and here are some of results:

 |                                                                      a man in a hat and jacket                                                                      |                                                                 a man in a yellow coat                                                                  |                                                                 a man with a big smile on his face                                                                  |                                                                 a man with a hat and mustache                                                                  |
 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------:|